AdobeDocs/commerce-events/src/pages/events/commands.md

 ## List subscribable events

-The `events:list:all` command returns a list of subscribable events defined in the specified module.
+The `events:list:all` command returns a list of supported events defined in the specified module.
 The command filters out events that cannot be subscribed to.
 The command returns an error if the module has been disabled.

 <InlineAlert variant="info" slots="text"/>

-If the module does not define any subscribable events, the command does not return any results.
+If the module does not contain any supported events, the command does not return any results.

 ### Usage